belotn/PsReadLineVIExtension/README.md

 " ' ( [ {
 example : cs"' will replace cursor surrounding " by '
 ## Increments / Decrements
-Ctrl+a will increment under cursor interger
+ctrl+a will increment under cursor interger

 ctrl+x will increment under cursor interger

-Note : Supports digit arguments 10ctrl+a will increment by
+Note : Supports digit arguments 10ctrl+a will increment by 10
 ## Global Clipboard
 +y will yank current buffer in system clibboard